rails/rails/guides/source/testing.md

 end
 ```

-Notice we're starting to see some duplication in these three tests, they both
+Notice that there is some duplication in these three tests - they both
 access the same article fixture data.
-It is possible to D.R.Y. this up ('Don't
+It is possible to D.R.Y. ('Don't
-Repeat Yourself') by using the `setup` and `teardown` methods provided by
+Repeat Yourself') the implementation by using the `setup` and `teardown` methods provided by
 `ActiveSupport::Callbacks`.

-Our tests now might look something like the below.
+The tests might look like this:

 ```ruby
 require "test_helper"